top of page

 July 2020 Update:

-Wendover Parish council are pleased to confirm the commencement of due diligence activities for the development of the pond into an area where families can meet for picnics, and enjoy the natural environment we endeavour to create, to support wildlife and aquatic plants.
+Wendover Parish Council undertook due diligence activities on plans for the development of the pond into an area where families can meet for picnics, and enjoy the natural environment we endeavour to create, to support wildlife and aquatic plants.
 WPC envisage a substantive path suitable for the disabled, areas with picnic tables, additional trees to replace those in trauma, and aquatic plants to entice a greater variety of wildlife to the pond.
-A borehole will also be investigated to maintain a suitable water level, so that fish stock and angling can be reintroduced.
+A borehole was also investigated to maintain a suitable water level, with a hope that fish stock and angling can be reintroduced.
 It is early days and we have a three-year plan to achieve these goals.
-The community will be engaged throughout the project to ensure we deliver an area which is practical, appealing, and somewhere Wendover residents can enjoy and be proud of!
+Currently fishing is not allowed.

 February 2020 Update: